Shriya1503/VoltageTransferBoard/README.md

 # VoltageTransferBoard
 This a custom PCB for rover to redistribute voltage for other functioning parts of it.
-It redistributes incoming 24V from LiPo battery into 3 parts:
+It steps down incoming 24V from LiPo battery into 3 parts using external Buck Converter:
 5V - for ESP32, 12V - for encoders + fans and 24V (filtered) - for motors.

 Schematic